 The media play a big role in reaching out to the public on such things as how to appreciate and protect archaeological assets and how to prevent illegal trafficking and treasure-hunting.
 The media have a responsibility to help raise public awareness and prevent misconceptions by using language that is accurate.

 The reporting of news about archaeology is becoming increasingly more visible and is being followed by an increasing number of people in Turkey.
 Therefore SARAT conducted workshops for journalists who are involved in such reporting in order to improve its quality.

 Another issue that’s important for SARAT in the protection of archaeological assets is their legal collection by private individuals and organisations.

 This is something that’s always been controversial.
-In order to help create a middle-ground consensus on the matter, SARAT will be meeting with antiquities collectors in Turkey.
-These meetings will be focusing primarily on how to safeguard the scientific value and integrity of archaeological assets.
+In order to help create a middle-ground consensus on the matter, SARAT met with antiquities collectors in Turkey.
+These meetings were focusing primarily on how to safeguard the scientific value and integrity of archaeological assets.

-Based on the findings of SARAT’s public opinion surveys, meetings will be held in selected provinces with local participants.
-These meetings will focus on two issues: how to protect local archaeological assets and how to benefit effectively from local cultural heritage in line with regional development strategies.
+Based on the findings of SARAT’s public opinion surveys, meetings held in selected provinces with local participants.
+These meetings focused on two issues: how to protect local archaeological assets and how to benefit effectively from local cultural heritage in line with regional development strategies.

 During these gatherings, practical and consensus-based ways sought firstly to increase the beneficial impact that archaeological assets have on local communities’ lives and secondly to integrate cultural properties more effectively into local economic and social structures.